ioniccommerce/ionic_langchain/README.md

 This tool requires at least `langchain@0.0.350` and can work with any greater patch release the `0.0.x` series.

+We currently support python 3.11 and above, but if you need support for a lower version, please open an issue and we will add support.

 You can install the package from GitHub using `pip`:

 ```sh